 An arbitration agreement's failure to meet a formal requirement can be cured by the parties' joint declaration before an arbitrator and recorded in the minutes.
-Such declaration must contain the arbitration agreement and must be made before the commencement of proceedings on jurisdiction.
+Such declaration must contain the arbitration agreement.
+As of 1 January 2015, such declaration does not have to be made before the commencement of proceedings on jurisdiction.